Usman-Malikk/Mini-searching-project/README.md

 # Mini-searching-project
-In this project i have done searching of a description
+Hey guys In this project i have done searching of description.
+It  will perform functionality when clicked through Vanilla Javascript
+:) feel free to contact me @ usmannajeebmalik@gmail.com